FDio/vpp/docs/gettingstarted/users/installing/opensuse.rst

 Installing
 ==========

-To install VPP on openSUSE, first install the following release and then execute the appropriate commands.
+To install VPP on openSUSE, first install the following release, and then execute the associated commands.

 openSUSE Tumbleweed (rolling release)
 ------------------------------------------------------------